The most common tea questions (when you are new to it) answered

 Every tea lover has its opinion about how to make the perfect cup of tea, whether it’s how long to steep it or when (if) to add milk.

-There are, however, a few things that everyone agrees on.
+But there are a few things that everyone agrees on:

 - Better tea leaves produce superior tea.
 Loose leaves are commonly the finest option.
 A tea pyramid is the second greatest alternative, while a tea bag is usually the last choice.